mlhartme/stool/main/documentation.md

     stool list

 to see what you have created and not yet removed.
-To switch to another stage, get
+To switch to another stage, run

     stool select otherstage